DIY Christmas Tree Basket

 • Multi-purpose, quick-drying cement

-• Large, round basket (like this one that I used)
+• Large, round basket (like this one)

 • Christmas Tree (I used this one, but use any one that you have!)